Crypto Taxation in Estonia

 The Double Event in Mining and Staking

-Event 1: Receipt → Mine or stake → receive tokens → income at FMV at time of receipt.
+Mine or stake → receive tokens → income at FMV at time of receipt.
+Taxable immediately for individuals.
+Revenue (no immediate tax) for OÜ.

-Event 2: Disposal → Later sell or swap → gain = FMV at sale minus cost base (FMV at receipt).
+Later sell or swap the received tokens → gain = FMV at sale minus cost base (FMV at receipt).
+If price unchanged: zero gain.

 Section 3 — Cost Basis Calculation